quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

 Testing       27s              1217s
 ============  ===============  ================

-The enormous increase in compilation time is due to the fact that obfuscation of a single XOR generates about 300 new instructions (for 32 bits operands), and that most optimizations don't scale well with the number of instructions.
+The enormous increase in compilation time is due to the fact that obfuscation of a single XOR generates about 300 new instructions (for 32 bits operands), and that many optimizations don't scale linearly with the number of instructions.

-Regarding execution time, it is easy to understand that replacing one simple XOR operation by 300 expensive instructions (mul, div, mod) is going to slow things down a bit...
+Regarding execution time, it is easy to understand that replacing one simple XOR operation by 300 expensive instructions (`mul`, `div`, `mod`) is going to slow things down a bit...

 But before you decide that this obfuscation is too expensive for production, remember that the obfuscation should only be applied to the relevant parts of code (crypto functions, DRM enforcement...).
-And, even there, it should only be applied to a subset of the eligible XORs to avoid making the pattern to obvious!
+And, even there, it should only be applied to a subset of the eligible XORs to avoid making the pattern too obvious!
 However, when validating your obfuscation you want to apply on *every* candidate to make sure to hit as many tricky cases as possible.

 A Few Improvements